january3/vtree2/docs/articles/vtree2_for_vtree_users.md

 **Keeping.** The keep parameter in vtree is a bit peculiar, because it silently keeps also the nodes which are NA *if* the valid percentages are used.
+The rationale is this: without the NA node visible, you cannot know how many total samples were there, since frequencies are calculated from a denominator that excludes NA values.

 Also, both the *children* and the *parents* of the selected nodes are kept.
 In vtree2, the function is called [`retain()`](https://january3.github.io/vtree2/reference/prune.md) to avoid clashes with [`purrr::keep()`](https://purrr.tidyverse.org/reference/keep.html).